Manage safety settings in Messages

 A note confirming that you unsent the message appears in both conversation transcripts — yours and your recipient’s.

-On your Mac using macOS 13 or later: Open Messages , Control-click the message bubble, then select Undo Send.
+On your Mac with macOS 13 or later: Open Messages , Control-click the message bubble, then select Undo Send.

 A note confirming that you unsent the message appears in both conversation transcripts — yours and your recipient’s.